apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 | `yarn.resourcemanager.reservation-system.planfollower.time-step` | *Optional* parameter: the frequency in milliseconds of the `PlanFollower` timer.
 Long value expected.
 The default value is *1000*. |

-The `ReservationSystem` is integrated with the `CapacityScheduler` queue hierachy and can be configured for any **LeafQueue** currently.
+The `ReservationSystem` is integrated with the `CapacityScheduler` queue hierarchy and can be configured for any **LeafQueue** currently.
 The `CapacityScheduler` supports the following parameters to tune the `ReservationSystem`:

 | Property | Description |
 |:---- |:---- |